 If you fail your exam, you must wait seven (7) days to retake it.
 If you fail three (3) times, you will have you wait six (6) months to retake it.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.

-Looking for a guide to passing the insurance exam in Kansas?
+Looking for a guide to passing the actual state licensing exam in Kansas?
 Check out our Kansas Insurance License Exam article.